asampley/asampley.github.io/_posts/2024-09-30-encrypting-on-the-cloud.md

 ---
 layout: post
 title: Encrypting and the Cloud
-subtitle: For those files you would back up, but prefer not just anyone could see
+subtitle: For files you want backed up, but quite secure from prying eyes.
 ---

 The cloud is a very convenient location to put your stuff.
 Whether it's photos, videos, documents,